 - Reach out to the plugin developer or get help using the Support contact (Figma is not able to provide support for specific plugins).

 Install a Plugin

-- Click the Install button in the top-right corner of the listing.
+- Click the Install button in the top-right corner.

 Install a plugin from your search results, from within the Figma Community or via universal search.

-- Search for and find the plugin you want to install.
+- Find the plugin you want to install.